non886/Engram-21X/README.md

 FN + B / O: Change Effect Mode / Color Hue.

 FN + E / C: Effect Speed Faster / Slower.

+⌨️ Typing Practice & Personal Progress
+Learning a new layout takes time.
+I highly recommend using keybr.com to build your muscle memory.
+You can use their custom text feature to practice these pangrams (sentences containing every letter of the alphabet) to train your global key positions:

+Pack my box with five dozen liquor jugs.

+The five boxing wizards jump quickly.

+While making a whirlwind visit, Jack quit smoking.

+Sphinx of black quartz, judge my vow.

+My Real-World Progress: To give you a realistic idea of the learning curve, I have practiced this layout for 87 hours and 13 minutes, and my speed currently sits around 50~61 WPM.
+It might not be blazing fast yet, but the ergonomic comfort it brings is totally worth it!
+You can check out my ongoing progress here on my keybr profile.
+Keep practicing!

 Thank you for reading ^—^